 The boarders were united by their love for crystal meth.
 There is no evidence this place was used as a meth lab — thankfully — but when the constables came by to evict the last boarders, they confiscated a cigar box full of used pipes and other paraphernalia.
 In the two weeks after we took possession, the house was broken into three times.

 The amount of junk on this lot is staggering.
 There are eight automobiles on this property, and none of those are in the garage because the garage was full of stuff.
 All eight cars are in the back and side yards.
-There were 4 working refrigerators on the property, a dirt bike, an air conditioner, anything and everything you can imagine, and lots of it.
+There were 4 working refrigerators on the property, a dirt bike, a guide on how to install air filter, an air conditioner, anything and everything you can imagine, and lots of it.

 I call our former owner Vicente the Fox because he carefully avoided us whenever we tried to serve him formal eviction papers.
 He didn’t live at this house, and his former address is an apartment where he skipped out on the rent.
 However, since I was unable to serve him, I could not fully divest him from the property and the junk sitting on it.

 He teams with a local attorney bandito to shake me down for wrongful foreclosure, stealing his property, and so on.
 Since I couldn’t get him served, his weak case was strong enough to tie me up in court for a while.
 I settled.